bashtage/ng-numpy-randomstate/README.md

 * A dummy RNG  - repeats the same sequence of 20 values -- only for testing

 ## Rationale
 The main reason for this project is to include other PRNGs that support important features when working in parallel such as the ability to produce multiple independent streams, to quickly advance the generator, or to jump ahead.

 ## Status

+* Builds and passes all tests on:
+  * Linux 32/64 bit, Python 2.6, 2.7, 3.3, 3.4, 3.5
+  * PC-BSD (FreeBSD) 64-bit, Python 2.7
+  * OSX  64-bit, Python 2.7
+  * Windows 32/64 bit, Python 3.5 **only**.
+Support for 2.6/7 and 3.3/4 should come
+    eventually, although the compilers for these version of Python present some big challenges.
+* 32-bit and all Windows versions do not support PCG-64.
 * There is no documentation for the core RNGs.
 * Complete drop-in replacement for `numpy.random.RandomState`.
 The `mt19937`
 generator is identical to `numpy.random.RandomState`, and will produce an